-To gather as much necessary information as possible of the visual world, and neglect as much unnecessary information as possible, the visual system has undergone an impressive optimization in the course of evolution which is fascinating, in each detail that is examined.
+To gather as much necessary information as possible of the visual world, and neglect as much unnecessary information as possible, the visual system has undergone an impressive optimization in the course of evolution, which is fascinating in each detail that is examined.
 A few aspects will be described in this chapter.
 Similar limitations may exist in machine vision, and comparisons to the solutions developed in the visual system in the course of 5 billion years of evolution might provide some insights.

-Design and Structure of the Eye
+1.2 Design and Structure of the Eye

 As in any camera, the first step in vision is the projection of the visual scene on an array of photodetectors.
-In the vertebrate camera eye, this is achieved by the cornea and lens in the eye (Fig. 1.1) which transmit the light in the visible part of the spectrum, 400 nm to 780 nm, by 60 to 70%.
-Another 20- 30% are lost due to scattering in the ocular media.
-Only about 10% are finally absorbed by the photoreceptor pigment [2].
-Due to the content of proteins, both cornea and lens absorb in the ultraviolet and due to the water content, the transmission is blocked in the far infrared.
-The cornea consists of a thick central layer, the stroma, which is sandwiched between two semipermeable membranes (total thickness about 0.5 mm).
-It is composed of collagen fibrils with mucopolysaccharides filling the space between the fibrils.
+In the vertebrate camera eye, this is achieved by the cornea and lens in the eye (Figure 1.1) which transmit the light in the visible part of the spectrum, 400-780 nm, by 60-70%.
+Another 20-30% is lost as a result of scattering in the ocular media.
+Only about 10% is finally absorbed by the photoreceptor pigment [1].
+Because of the content of proteins, both cornea and the lens absorb in the ultraviolet, and because of the water content, the transmission is blocked in the far infrared.
+The cornea consists of a thick central layer - the stroma - which is sandwiched between two semipermeable membranes (total thickness 0.5 mm).
+It is composed of collagen fibrils, with mucopolysaccharides filling the space between the fibrils.
 Water content is tightly regulated to 75-80%, and clouding occurs if it changes beyond these limits.
-The crystalline lens is built up from proteins, called crystallines, which are characterized on the basis of their water solubility.
-The proteins in the
+The crystalline lens is built up from proteins, called crystallines, which are characterized by their water solubility.
+The proteins in the periphery have high solubility, but those in the center are largely insoluble.
+The vertebrate lens is characterized by its continuous growth throughout life, with the older cells residing in the central core, the nucleus.
+With age, the lens becomes increasingly rigid and immobile and the ability to change its shape and focal length to accommodate for close viewing distances disappears - a disturbing experience for people around 45 who now need reading